Mixed Media Creation

 II.
 How to make antique wax paper labels – Painting the paper and creating the distressed antique look

-I used watercolor paint for this part, but you can also use highly diluted acrylic paint.
+I used watercolor paint for this part, but you can also use highly diluted acrylic paint to “dye” your labels.
 To get a beautiful antique look, I used Yellow Ochre, Burnt Sienna and Burnt Umber.
 The paper needs to be soaking wet to allow the watercolors to do their magic.
 Make sure you are still using something to protect your working area!

 1. I started by brushing a little bit of Yellow Ochre and a lot of water all over the surface of the labels to completely cover it with the diluted paint and to remove the white of the paper.
 Then I added small brush strokes to the edges of the labels, using more of the same color.